 This is a book that deserves to be read at least twice, even though it’s painful to read at times.
 Between its famous opening sentence (“This is the saddest story I have ever heard.”) to its gut punch final sentence, which seems innocent but in context is one of the most horrifying things I have ever read, it delivers thrills, chills, and even a few laughs.

-Note: the description of this book is way off.
-It’s not an anthology or an introduction to classic literature.
+Note: the Amazon description of this book is way off.
+It’s not an anthology nor is it an introduction to classic literature.
 It’s just a great novel well worth reading.